 You can also sign up with Facebook.
 If you already have a business Facebook account, this could be a good option.

-3. Switch to a business account.
+3. Switch from a personal account to a business account.

 Now that you’re set up with a profile, it’s time to switch it to a business account.